FrameMuse/react-modal-global/README.md

 This is a package that provides modal dialogs which does similar to [`react-modal`](https://www.npmjs.com/package/react-modal) except that it is accessed from _anywhere_.

-### Motivation

-It is often to happen that in the function context, for example `fetchMyLovelyData`, after some, probably async, actions, you need to open a `Modal`.
-In [`react-modal`](https://www.npmjs.com/package/react-modal) you add `Modal` component to your components tree and this approach requires doing so each time you want a modal to exist, it may cause some **unwanted overlaping**, is a bit of **boilerplate code** and inflicts a holder of this `Modal` to control the `isOpen` state and other parameters.
-Also, use of different types of modal with same controller.

-Likely to create a package that would solve these problems while still covering most of use cases.

 ### How it works

 - The package uses only react as a dependency.